Kerry Abello: Club career

-Orlando Pride

 On January 13, 2021, Abello was selected in the third round (24th overall) of the 2021 NWSL Draft by Orlando Pride.
 Having returned to Penn State to exhaust her fifth year of college eligibility during the 2021 season, Abello signed a two-year contract with the team on January 28, 2022, ahead of the 2022 season.
 She made her professional debut on April 3, 2022, as a 61st-minute substitute against Washington Spirit during the 2022 NWSL Challenge Cup.

 Abello was the Pride's only field player to appear in all 26 matches (25 starts) in the 2024 regular season as the team claimed the NWSL Shield with the best record in the league.
 She was named to the NWSL Best XI Second Team.
 She started in the NWSL Championship on November 23, which the Pride won 1–0 against the Washington Spirit.

 In May 2025, Abello became the first Pride player to appear in 50 straight matches.